alfredkam/yakojs/README.md

 Minimal graphing library for light weight and fast server side rending & build w/ common js format.
-This graph is intend to generate light weight SVG graphs, and its more performable compare to highcharts / flot / c3
+This graph is intend to generate light weight SVG graphs, and its more performable compare to highcharts / flot / c3 when you do not need any complex graphs

 This library also works great with webpack & react combo